Mizkoeu/Roo-Code/memory-bank/progress.md

 - Package extension as VSIX using `npm run build`
 - Test on different devices and networks
 - Consider adding authentication for security

+[2025-04-14 20:48:43] - Implemented automatic action approval feature:

+- Added API endpoint in RemoteServer.ts to check for pending tool approvals
+- Implemented "Approve Action" button in the frontend React UI
+- Added automatic periodic checking for pending approvals
+- Enabled one-click approval of actions requested by the Roo extension

+[2025-04-16 23:51:39] - Enhanced remote control capabilities with additional features:

+- Added model switching functionality in RemoteServer.ts
+- Implemented UI for model selection in the frontend React app
+- Added real-time WebSocket communication for model switching confirmation
+- Improved error handling and state management in the frontend
+- Enhanced tool approval workflow with status feedback
+- Added system messages for mode and model changes
+- Implemented message streaming with partial update support